onnx/models/text/machine_comprehension/roberta/README.md

 Tutorial for conversion of RoBERTa-SequenceClassification model can be found in the [conversion](https://github.com/SeldonIO/seldon-models/blob/master/pytorch/moviesentiment_roberta/pytorch-roberta-onnx.ipynb) notebook.

-Official tool from huggingface that can be used to convert transformers models to ONNX can be found [here](https://github.com/huggingface/transformers/blob/master/src/transformers/convert_graph_to_onnx.py)
+Official tool from HuggingFace that can be used to convert transformers models to ONNX can be found [here](https://github.com/huggingface/transformers/blob/master/src/transformers/convert_graph_to_onnx.py)

 ## Inference
 We used [ONNX Runtime](https://github.com/microsoft/onnxruntime) to perform the inference.